 Rules for the Fryingpan

 - Catch and release for the section from the Ruedi Dam downstream to the Roaring Fork for all fish except Browns.
 Maximum size for Browns is 14", limit=2.
 Artificial flies and lures only.
 All Brown Trout over 14" must be returned to the water immediately

 - State regs on the river above the reservoir.

 Where to stay?

 - There are forest service campgrounds near the reservoir and private campgrounds along Hwy 82.
 There are numerous motels, B&B's and condos in Basalt, Carbondale, Glenwood Springs, and Aspen.
-The Basalt Chamber of Commerce can help with lodging and things to do.
+In Basalt try the Taylor Creek Cabins

 How to get there?

 - Take Hwy 82 to Basalt (from Aspen or Glenwood Springs) and then follow Rd 105 to the east.
 There are signs for Ruedi Reservoir.

 - In the summer, you can access the Fryingpan over Hagerman Pass from the east.
 Take Road 105 from Leadville past Turquoise Lake and follow to Ruedi Reservoir.
 This is not an easy trip.
 Alternatively, you can take Hwy 82 over Independence Pass (south of Leadville) which will take you to Aspen.
 The road is paved and offers some spectacular scenery.

 View Larger Map